 - Affiliates have the opportunity to provide input to the SIG leadership and ASHA.

-Specific study and professional issues and activities will be determined by the SIG 15 affiliates and Coordinating Committee.
+Specific study and professional issues and activities will be determined by the SIG 15 affiliates, professional development committee, and Coordinating Committee.

 Coordinating Committee Members